WessamLahloub/Major-Feature-Documentation/README.md

 # Major-Feature-Documentation and Test Cases
-Shared file in this repo is a major feature that required testing in the period of 2 weeks, i managed to understand, test and document it within 1 month
+The shared files in this repo is a major feature that required testing in the period of 2 weeks, I managed to understand, test, and document it within 1 month
+Feel free to add any feedback/comments